jax-ml/jax-ai-stack/docs/source/JAX_examples_image_segmentation.md

     )  # In-place updates.
 ```

-We will also define metrics we want to compute during the evaluation phase: total loss and confusion matrix computed on training and validation datasets.
-Finally, we define helper objects to store the metrics history.
+Next, we'll define metrics for the evaluation phase: the total loss and the confusion matrix computed on training and validation datasets.
+And we'll also define helper objects to store the metrics history.

-Metrics like IoU per class, mean IoU and accuracy will be computed using the confusion matrix in the evaluation code.
+Metrics like IoU per class, mean IoU and accuracy will be calculated using the confusion matrix in the evaluation code.

 ```{code-cell} ipython3
 eval_metrics = nnx.MultiMetric(